 Around 2005, CSI began using its first scaffold design software.
 Trask felt the technology gave the company an edge when few others were using digital design tools, but the team found the software difficult to use.
 “To effectively use this software, it helps if you have a background in AutoCAD, which pretty much none of our employees do,” Trask says.
 “Eight people attempted to learn to use the software, but at the end of the day, I was the only one that retained the ability to operate it.”

-The need for another technology solution came to a head in 2016, when CSI was bidding to provide access to rockwork installations for Disneyland’s 14-acre themed area, Star Wars: Galaxy’s Edge, slated to open in 2019.
+The need for another technology solution came to a head in 2016, when CSI was bidding to provide access to rockwork installations for Disneyland’s 14-acre themed area, Star Wars: Galaxy’s Edge, which opened in 2019.
 The project was worth several million dollars, and company leaders knew they would need a way to provide sophisticated scaffold models in order to compete.

 “It gave us a competitive advantage, because it showed Disney that we had fully thought through their needs and demonstrated how we would put the equipment together… Being able to provide them with a point of reference was massively helpful.” – Jeremy Trask, Director of Safety, CSI